kirwaboit/rwakiPython/Bash/README.md

 chmod +x testBashScript.sh

 echo export JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64 >> ${HOME}/.bashrc
 echo export PATH="/opt/ibm/java-x86_64-80/bin:$PATH" >> ~/.bashrc && source ~/.bashrc

+## Setting up a linux server for development

+- Install the unzip utility, so as to be able to unzip installation files
+- `sudo apt install unzip`

+## Install python development enviroment in Ubuntu

+- check if there is python first

+- `python --version`

+- update and refresh repositories

+- `sudo apt update`

+- install supporting software

+- `sudo apt install software-properties-common`

+- install pip

+- `sudo apt install python3-pip`

+- install virtual env

+- `pip install virtualenv`

+- You will get an error message such as:-

+- `WARNING: The script virtualenv is installed in '/home/rwaki/.local/bin' which is not on PATH.
+    Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.`

+- check out your current path

+- `echo "${PATH//:/$'\n'}"`

+- Add your directory to the ~/.bashrc  file (append it at the end of the file).
+You can do this on one of two way:-

+  - Open the file itself in vscode  and add  `export PATH="$HOME/rwaki/.local/bin:$PATH"`  as the last line
+  - Append it using code(havign issues with this method at the moment)

+- Load the new $PATH  into the current shell session using the source command

+- `source ~/.bashrc`

+- reboot your linux system

+- Check the version of virstualenv

+- `virtualenv --version`

+- Create a New Virtual enviroment for your python development

+- `virtualenv johnDoePythonEnv`

+- Activate the new environment so that when you use pip, the packages will be installed in the current active  environment

+- `source johnDoePythonEnv/bin/activate`

+- My current environment is `source rwakiPythonEnv/bin/activate`

+- To deactivate the enviroment, and return to your normal prompt

+- `deactivate`

+- Note you can still run python programs outside your enviroment , by specifying the enviroement BUT you need to be in your enviroemtn to install packages to that specific enviroement

+- Example Running a python script  while specifying the python environment , and the location of the python file to run

+- `rwakiPythonEnv/bin/python3 PythonStuff/helloWorld.py`

 ## 11/15/2021

 - He used  chmod 755 for the script
 - ./installJava.sh post_install 11 && source ~/.bashrc